gravitycontained/QPL/README.md

 # Utilities

-simple fast **random number generator**. it uses a global instance's constructor to fill randomize all bits of `std::mt19937` types via `std::random_device` and seed_sequences.
+simple fast **random number generator**. it uses a global instance's constructor to randomize all bits of `std::mt19937` types via `std::random_device` and seed_sequences.

 ```cpp
 auto a = qpl::random(-5, 10);